 The controlling process has the following phases:

-Setting standards and measuring performance require strategic approach of managers.
-This stage is a relatively simpler stage which calls for comparison of the previous two stages.
-This requires good analysis, judgement and decision making skills of managers.
+Setting standards and measuring performance require the strategic approach of managers.
+This stage is a relatively simpler stage which calls for a comparison of the previous two stages.
+This requires good analysis, judgment, and decision-making skills of managers.
 They have to find out the cause of failures or success of the processes in order to conform to the scope of the company goals.
 Managers may confront 3 situations: